BaseWellesley/Smart-LED-Lighting/README.md

    - Use CMake to configure and build the project

-# Final IoT Smart Lighting Project
+# Final IoT Lighting Project

 ## Overview